loveencounterflow/intertype/README-declare.md

   * `declare.t()` or, equivalently,
   * `declare 't'`.

-  When no test is declared, a test for type `object` is assumed, so the above declarations amount to:
+  When no tests are declared, a test for type `object` is assumed, so the above declarations amount to:

-  * `declare.t 'object'` or
+  * `declare.t 'object'` and
-  * `declare 't', 'object'`.
+  * `declare 't', 'object'`, respectively.

-* The notation `declare.t 'object'` is more explicitly written as
+* The notation `declare.t 'object'`—where the first string names the type to be declared, and the second the constraints for that type—is more explicitly written as

-  * `declare.t { test: 'object', }`
+  * `declare.t { test: 'object', }`, or, even more explicitly

-  which, in turn, is short for

   * `declare { name: 't', test: 'object', }`.